Have you heard the news? 3dcart is releasing Version 8 soon, an update that will be the first major upgrade of any top ecommerce platform in 2018.

 As for the tiered pricing structure, 3dcart is barely different from other ecommerce platforms.

-The lowest tier, a Basic account, is $29 a month, whereas Plus is $79 a month and Pro is $229 a month.
-Enterprise, the fourth tier, is custom depending on your business size.
+The lowest tier, a Startup account, is $19 a month, whereas Basic is $29 a month and Plus is $79 a month.
+Pro, the fourth tier, is $229 a month.

 If you pay per year, however, Basic is $26.10 a month, Plus is $71.10 a month, and Pro is $206.10 a month.
 These plans are very similar to BigCommerce, Shopify, and even LemonStand, except 3dcart’s third tier is notably cheaper.